-TRANSFER STUDENTS Students who have previously attended another college or university but have attempted or earned (completed courses) fewer than thirty semester credit hours must follow the same admission process as first-year students and, in addition, must submit official transcripts of all college work attempted.
+TRANSFER STUDENTS Students who have previously attended another college or university after high school graduation but have attempted or earned (completed courses) fewer than fifteen transferrable semester credit hours must follow the same admission process as first-year students and, in addition, must submit official transcripts of all college work attempted.
 In considering the applications of such students, their performance in high school and in college will be evaluated.

-Students who have earned thirty hours or more must complete an application form and submit official transcripts from all previous institutions.
+Students who have earned fifteen transferrable hours or more and attended college for a term after high school graduation must complete an application form and submit official transcripts from all previous institutions.
 Transcripts must be submitted from each institution attended even when credits attempted at the institution will not transfer into an Ozarks degree program.
 Transfer students must have at least a 2.00 grade point average (on a 4.0 scale) in all previous college work to be considered for unconditional admission.
 Applications with cumulative GPAs less than 2.0 (on a 4.0 scale) will be considered for conditional admission by the Student Admission and Aid Committee.